AIBabyTeaching/Cluster/README.md

 4. **Lab 3 – Transfer & RAG**
    - Covers transfer learning (`labs/transfer_learning`) and a small retrieval‑augmented generation demo (`labs/ragging`).

 Refer to [docs/overview.md](docs/overview.md) for a detailed tour of the code.

+## Learning Outcomes

+After completing these labs you will be able to:

+- Establish a secure SFTP workflow with VS Code.
+- Create and manage isolated Python environments on the cluster.
+- Submit, monitor and cancel jobs through Slurm.
+- Experiment with distributed training, transfer learning and RAG pipelines.

 ## Utilities